xX0V3RL0RDXx/Path-To-Backend/README.md

 Marks the transition from local applications to web-based APIs.

-10. **Hello World Web API**
+10. **Weather Forecast API**
-A single-endpoint API returning a welcome message.
+Simple API that returns a list of mock weather data.

 11. **To-Do API**
 A RESTful API version of the console To-Do app using in-memory storage.